 Engineering Introduction

 In 2026, engineering is built around collaboration with AI.
-This guide helps beginners set up a development environment from scratch, manage work with Git, and use AI tools effectively.
+This guide helps beginners set up a development environment from scratch, manage work with Git, use AI tools effectively, and understand how production AI services are structured.

 Learning Roadmap